jmhuer/Fall2021MusicResearch/mini_book/_build/html/_sources/docs/index3.md

 ---
 ### Q1.
 Score from 1 - 5 according to your preference

 Please score the following examples (A - D) according to your preference: 1 being the lowest appeal, 5 being the highest appeal.
-You are allowed to score different examples the same score, but try to spread out the scores to get a sense of what examples you prefer.
+You are allowed to score different examples the same score, but try to spread out the scores to give a sense of what examples you prefer.

 **A.**